Development In Toddlers

 - Play ‘pretend’ with dolls and teddies – cuddles and kisses and putting them to bed.

 Your little one won’t concentrate on one thing for long to begin with but will slowly be able to pay attention for longer.

-Toddlers are learning more about themselves, their feelings, their likes and dislikes.
-They have learnt to feel confident that you are there to keep them safe and help them with their wants and needs.
-This gives them the confidence to try new things and meet new people.
-They know how to charm you and other people too.
+Personal and social development is your toddler learning more about themselves, their feelings, their likes and dislikes.
+They have learnt to feel confident that you will keep them safe and help with their wants and needs.
+This gives the confidence to try new things and meet new people.
+They may know how to charm you and other people to!

 Everything is an adventure for your toddler.
-Give your child lots of chances to share new experiences with you and others.
+Give them lots of chances to share new experiences with you and others.

 - Talk about their feelings and the feelings of those around them to help give them the words for their emotions.